 Have a change to suggest for this story?
 We’d love for you to submit it!

 - You bought two blouses for Q200.00 each and a quilt by Q500.00 How much money did you spent?

-- You bought a new blouse handmade by Q120.00 and the person who made the blouse took five hours to finish.
-What did she earn per hour in US dollars?
+- You bought a new handmade blouse for Q120.00.
+The woman who wove the blouse took five hours to finish.
+How much did she earn per hour in US dollars?

-- Carlos is working for his family and his sister is not feeling well enough to go to market.
-They sell suits and jackets.
-Carlos can not remember how much to charge for each and every jacket and suit, but he remembers that last week they sold 15 suits and 11 jackets and earned Q1, 445.00 profit.
+- Carlos is new to his family business of selling suits and jackets.
+Carlos cannot remember how much to charge for each and every jacket and suit, but he remembers that last week they sold 15 suits and 11 jackets and earned Q1,445.00 profit.
 Also the week before they sold 30 suits and seven jackets and obtained Q2,120.00 profits.
-Use this information to determine how much you should charge for each suit and jacket that Carlos sells?
+Use this information to determine how much Carlos should charge for each suit and jacket?

 - The cost to have a place in the market every Sunday is Q1,000.00.
 If the family, on average, sells five suits, nine huipiles, and 13 jackets every week, what is a reasonable amount for the family to charge for each item?
 Justify your choices.
 What should you tell people is the cost of each object when they approach the booth?

 Social Justice Questions

 - What do you think about Roman Catholic missionaries building a church on a site sacred to the indigenous Maya in Chichi?